ferozjilla/tasks/README.md

+# Tasks

-# I don't do much, and am overwhelmed easily
+> I don't do much, and am overwhelmed easily.

 This is a web app that keeps tracks of tasks for me.
 The catch is that it stores at most three tasks.
 This is because I find it demotivating to see the number of tasks I inevitably have at all times!
 I would rather separate the bucket of all tasks I need to do, from the three most important tasks that I will do first.